Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 How did you prepare for the interview?

-Most applicants prepared for the interview by researching the school on websites like Student Doctor Network, reading previous interview experiences, and practicing common interview questions.
-Some also sought advice from current students and engaged in mock interviews to feel more confident and prepared.
+Many applicants prepared for the interview by researching the school, reading on Student Doctor Network (SDN), and conducting mock interviews.
+They also sought advice from current students and reviewed common interview questions to feel more confident and prepared.

 Looked at StudentDoctor Network, asked myself the questions I found to be common on the interview feedback, and looked up issues affecting the world of optometry.